Mozambique militant attacks: 'So much destruction'

 It's close to the town of Palma, where in March, dozens of people died after an attack - causing Total to withdraw its workers.

-Two and a half thousand people have died and 700,000 have been displaced since fighting began.
+Two and a half thousand people have died and 700 thousand have been displaced since fighting began.

 Rwanda has sent in its forces to help, and the BBC's Deputy Africa Editor Anne Soy has been travelling in Mozambique with their troops.